Puerto Hurraco massacre: Background

 Isabel Izquierdo died in a house fire at their residence in Carrera street on October 18, 1984.
 She was invalid and bedridden.
-Although investigators determined that the fire was fortuitous, the Izquierdo siblings blamed Antonio Cabanillas, brother of the murdered Amadeo, and accussed the Cabanillas of watching the house burn while doing nothing about it.
-Civil Guard Vicente Salguero, one of the officers that arrested Antonio Izquierdo later, cast suspicion on the Izquierdo siblings instead, pointing that they saved a refrigerator from the fire but not their mother.
+Although investigators determined that the fire was accidental, the Izquierdo siblings blamed Antonio Cabanillas, brother of the murdered Amadeo, and accused the Cabanillas of watching the house burn while doing nothing about it.
+Civil Guard Vicente Salguero, one of the officers that arrested Antonio Izquierdo later, cast suspicion on the Izquierdo siblings instead, pointing out that they saved a refrigerator from the fire but not their mother.

 In 1986, Jerónimo Izquierdo returned to Puerto Hurraco and attacked Antonio Cabanillas with a knife, but he survived.
 The attacker was interned in a psychiatric hospital on August 8, 1986, and died there nine days later.

 While in Puerto Hurraco, Luciana and Ángela were known to insult Civil Guards from the balconies of their home, but Emilio and Antonio were not involved in any disorder.
 After the fire, the siblings moved to Monterrubio de la Serena, where they "spiraled into madness".
 Luciana and Ángela would kneel before the local Civil Guard barracks, clamoring for justice; they also asked neighbors to turn off their electric domestic appliances, fearing that they had bombs inside.
 An employee of a Monterrubio pub said that the sisters were "totally paranoid", depressive, fanatically religious, and mentally unwell.
 They claimed to hear noise constantly, which they attributed to the electricity meter, and cut all electricity to their house.